lowRISC/opentitan/doc/ug/dv_methodology/index.md

 ## X-Propagation (Xprop)

 Standard RTL simulations (RTL-sim) ignore the uncertainty of X-valued control signals and assign predictable output values.
-As a result, classic RTL-sim often fail to detect design problems related to the lack of Xprop, which actually can be detected in gate-level simulations (gate-sim).
+As a result, classic RTL-sim often fail to detect design problems related to the lack of propagation of unknown values, which actually can be detected in gate-level simulations (gate-sim).
 With Xprop in RTL-sim, we can detect these problems without having to run gate-sim.

 Synopsys VCS and Cadence Xcelium both provide the following 2 modes for Xprop.